 You will probably be able to start wearing makeup again.
 Treated areas may feel quite tight and dry.
 Vaseline or Aquaphor are not usually necessary at this point, but most patients require use of a moisturizer.
 Itching is common and responds to prescription ointments (available upon request.)

 The redness will gradually fade after a period of weeks to months.
 As the swelling subsides, you may notice wrinkles reappearing.
 This is normal.
 Many of these wrinkles will disappear completely or improve dramatically as new collagen forms.
 Optimal improvement may take three months or longer.
 Some patients may require more than one treatment.

 Please use a broad-spectrum sunscreen for three months following your treatment.

 Side effects may include pain, infection, or scarring.
 Pain is usually controlled with Extra Strength Tylenol or Motrin.

 Redness and tightening of the skin is common.
 This red phase is associated with the formation of new collagen and may last for several months.
 It is best concealed with makeup.

-A complimentary makeup consultation at our medical spa, SkinCare Austin, can help camouflage any redness.
 Temporary darkening of the skin is common, particularly in dark-skinned individuals.
 This almost always fades away completely.
 Permanent lightening of skin color has been reported in up to 20 percent of patients.